jesseduffield/OK/README.md

 #### All fields are private

-You don't see how your friend is feeling by prying them open with a crowbar and perusing through their entrails; you just _ask_ them.
+You don't check how your friend is feeling by prying them open with a crowbar and perusing through their entrails; you just _ask_ them.
 The same is true in programming.
 There is no way to mark a field as public in _OK?_ because the public API of a nac should describe _behaviour_, not _state_.

 ```go
 let p = new person()